Last updated: 5 May 2022

 - To prevent a contractor with access to a business’s confidential information from using that information to set up a competing business, etc.

 For example, a business might have to share trade secrets, internal documents or even new ideas with contractors, employees, potential partners, investors, financiers or advisors.
-In order to control the release of the information and to ensure that it is only used by the intended recipient in a way that is approved by the party that is releasing the information, a Non-Disclosure Agreement or Confidentiality Agreement can be used.
-In some cases the Confidentiality Agreement includes the requirement to keep confidential the fact that there was even an exchange of information at all!
+In order to control the release of the information and to ensure that it is only used by the intended recipient in a way that is approved by the party that is releasing the information, a Confidentiality or Non-Disclosure Agreement can be used.
+In some cases the agreement includes the requirement to keep confidential the fact that there was even an exchange of information at all!

-What are the risks of not using a Confidentiality Agreement?
+What are the risks of not having a confidentiality arrangement in place?

-If you do not use a Confidentiality Agreement (or NDA) then you will have no way to protect the confidentiality of your information.
-If you are releasing sensitive information, then the party that receives that information will then be able to do what they like with it.
+If you do not use or have a confidentiality arrangement in place, you will have no way to protect the confidentiality of your information.
+Without an agreement, if you are releasing sensitive information, then the party that receives that information will then be able to do what they like with it.
 They could set up their own competing business, they could sell the information to your competitors or they could even broadcast the information on billboards or TV if they wanted to.

-You should use a Confidentiality Agreement before you disclose valuable and confidential information to another person or company.
-Here are some examples of when Confidentiality Agreements should be used:
+You should use an agreement before you disclose valuable and confidential information to another person or company.
+Here are some examples of when Agreements should be used:

 - After resignation